NCAS-CMS/cfa-conventions/source/cfa.md

 ## Aggregation variables

-A *aggregation variable* does not contain its own data, as is ususal for CF-netCDF variables, instead it contains instructions on how to create its data as an aggregation of data from other sources.
+A *aggregation variable* does not contain its own data, as is usual for CF-netCDF variables, instead it contains instructions on how to create its data as an aggregation of data from other sources.